Gain access to the C-suite and generate new opportunities through strategic conversations

 The job aids provided in the ELS program toolkit include:

-- Account Profile – a document that captures key criteria for a target company, including the likely challenges they are facing
+Account Profile – a document that captures the key criteria for a target company, including the likely challenges they are facing

-- Executive-Level Business Development Tools – targeted scripts/prompters used to increase a seller’s success rate at stimulating executives’ curiosity and interest
+Executive-Level Business Development Tools – targeted scripts/prompters used to increase a seller’s success rate by stimulating executives’ curiosity and interest

 Executive-Level Selling provides sales professionals with the skills and methods they need to sell effectively to high-ranking decision-makers.
 The outcomes of this methodology are higher win rate for sales opportunities, an increase in the number of new sales opportunities created, and a higher level of relationship with and access to executive-level buyers.